kathrynR/Lab8/README.md

   04/06/2018
   I added in the Block class.
 There is an array for the Block items, and an array for the block item images.
 These are all instantiated in game.
+  I edited the photos so that they are all 50 x 50 pixels.
+This messes up the quality, but it makes it easier to set the program up.
+Supposedly they are all transparent in the background, at least on my computer, not sure if it will keep that transparency after I upload them.